UNDP-Data/geohub/documentation/docs/visualization/map_view.md

 # Open a map editor

+This section introduces how you can visualize geospatial datasets at Map edit page on GeoHub.

 --

 To visualize datasets on GeoHub, there are two ways to open a map editor: